FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

 }
 ```

-The example shows though that it is not necessarily use to try an encoding of all mapping conventions
+The example shows though that it is not necessarily useful to encode all mapping conventions into
-into such dictionaries.
-Indeed, if there is a mismatch between the reference frames of *src* compared
+such dictionaries.
+Indeed, if there is a mismatch between the reference frames of *src* and the one
-to *trg* an instruction like concatenate the three values *Stage/Position/x, y, z* into an array of
+used for the *trg* side, an instruction like concatenate the three values *Stage/Position/x, y, z*
-np.float64 and convert to unit meter may not be sufficient enough as offsets or rotations of the
+into an array of np.float64 and convert to unit meter may not be sufficient.
+Offsets or rotations
-reference frame are required.
-In this case a more complicated mapping dictionary is required.
+of the reference frame may also be required.
+In this case, a more complicated mapping dictionary
-This is an open question we leave for the future.
-Instead, we currently implement such as explicit
+is required.
+We leave this for now as an open issue for the future and implement such as an explicit
-mapping and translations as hard-coded instructions.
+mapping and translations as hard-coded instructions instead.

 * Required keyword **prefix_trg** specifies the prefix to use when resolving template paths on the *trg* side excluding the / separator.